WasiqB/WasiqB/README.md

-### Hi there 👋
+### Hi there 👋, I'm Wasiq Amjad Bhamla

-<!--
-**WasiqB/WasiqB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... open source projects
 - 🌱 I’m currently learning ...
+Java 14 preview
 - 👯 I’m looking to collaborate on ...
+Appium and ATD projects
+<!--
 - 🤔 I’m looking for help with ...
+-->
-- 💬 Ask me about ...
+- 💬 Ask me about ... any query related to Automation testing.
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... https://wasiqb.github.io/
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...
--->
+I like playing Chess and Carrom

+Check out my projects below :point_down: